VipDataTool/VIP-Data-Tool/README.md

 Unprocessed query data can be serialized as a JSON file if necessary.
 Instances can be 'pickled', however any embedded Folium objects cannot.

-I also included a simple static method titled 'VipDt.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
+I also included a simple static method titled 'VipData.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
 This method is far from a secure means of storing one's user credentials, and only intended to be used as a very short-term solution in a secure environment.
 Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.

 USER DATA OBJECTS:
 VipDt.JSON_DATA
 VipDt.REPORTS

 USER METHODS:
-VipDt.getVenues()*
+VipData.getVenues()*
-VipDt.setVenuesMap()*
+VipData.setVenuesMap()*
-VipDt.setVenuesDf()*
+VipData.setVenuesDf()*
-VipDt.getMenus()*
+VipData.getMenus()*
-VipDt.setMenusDf()*
+VipData.setMenusDf()*
-VipDt.getMenuStats()*
+VipData.getMenuStats()*
-VipDt.setJson()*
+VipData.setJson()*
-VipDt.getJson()
+VipData.getJson()

-VipDt.getJsonTokens()
+VipData.getJsonTokens()
-VipDt.start() # This method simply batches a collection of the above methods marked with an asterisk.
+VipData.start() # This method simply batches a collection of the above methods marked with an asterisk.

 CONCLUSIONS:
 I thank me for my time and effort!
 Special thanks to my crew for the extra creatine and spray tans.